Theoretical study of the two-proton halo candidate $^{17}$Ne including contributions from resonant continuum and pairing correlations: Numerical details, results and discussion

-in which the binding energies are taken from Ref.~\cite{Audi03}.
-Highly excited resonant states with large widths, such as 1d$_{3/2}$ and 1f$_{7/2}$ are ignored in our calculations because of the minor occupation probability.
-For odd neutrons, the blocking effect is considered in the pairing correlation.
+$C_p=10.5$ (11.0) for NL3 (NLSH) effective interaction.
+Highly excited resonant orbitals with large widths, such as 1d$_{3/2}$ and 1f$_{7/2}$, are ignored in our calculations because of the minor occupation probability.
+For odd neutrons, the blocking effect is considered in the pairing correlations~\cite{Bender00}.
+Note that RMF+ACCC+BCS approach is different from the conventional BCS approach, taking only the real resonant orbitals into consideration and kicking the spurious continuous orbitals off from the continuum~\cite{Cao04,Zhang09}.
+Using this approach, the properties of s.p. bound orbitals and resonant orbitals in stable and unstable Ni, Zr and Sn isotopes have been well described~\cite{Zhang09,Zhang12-EPJA, Zhang12-PRC}.